-2. Type
+2. Type/Citations

 All assignments must be typed in either courier or courier new 12 point font and double spaced.
 All assignments must have 1 inch page margins and pages must be numbered in the center of the bottom of the page.
 You must use proper ALWD format for citations.
+Citations must be in text and underlined.
+Do not use italics or footnotes.